davidfauth/Neo4jH3/README.md

     mvn clean package

-This will produce a jar-file, `neo4jh3-5.13.0.jar`, that can be copied to the `plugin` directory of your Neo4j instance.
+This will produce a jar-file, `neo4jh3-5.15.0.jar`, that can be copied to the `plugins` directory of your Neo4j instance.

     cp target/neo4jh3-5.13.0.jar  neo4j-enterprise-5.x.0/plugins/.